FSharayri/Snake-Game/README.md

 ## **Future Enhancements**
 - high score implementation
-- confetti effect upon beating the high score
 - snake opens its mouth around the apple squares
-- speed up when reaching certain checkpoints in score
 - implementing pause logic with button and keystroke